gumaerc-testorg/3.091sc-fall-2010/content/pages/crystalline-materials/20-line-interface-and-bulk-defects.md

 ### Lecture Summary

-Experimental values for the **yield strengths** of metals are roughly 1/10th those given by theoretical calculations based on breaking entire planes of atomic bonds.
+Experimental values for the **yield strengths** of metals are roughly 1/10{{< sup "th" >}} those given by theoretical calculations based on breaking entire planes of atomic bonds.
 The discrepancy is explained by **dislocations**, introduced at the end of the last session, which allows **slipping planes** to break single bonds in sequence, lowering the **yield stress**.
 Two-dimensional defects can occur at the surface of crystals or at internal interfaces between zones with different lattice alignments, called **grain boundaries**.
 Macroscopic clusters of vacancies (**voids**) weaken metals, while clusters of impurities (**precipitates**) may weaken or strengthen them.
 The failure of rivets on the hull of the _Titanic_ is attributed to brittle pockets of slag mixed into the steel, based on examination of the **microstructure**.

 Homework
 --------